jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab2_Addition.md

 ## Instroduction

-Verilog HDL modeling language allows numbers being represented in several radix systems.
-The underlying circuit processes the number in binary, however, input into and output from such circuits is typically done using decimal numbers.
-In this lab you will learn various representations and methods for converting numbers from one representation into another.
+Verilog HDL modeling language allows numbers to be represented in several radix systems.
+The underlying circuit processes the number in binary.
+However, input into and output from such circuits is typically done using decimal numbers.
+In this lab, you will learn various representations and methods for converting numbers from one representation into another.
 ## Performing Addition
-When two one-bit numbers are added, they may produce two bits output.
+When two one-bit numbers are added, they may produce two-bit output.
 For example, 1 + 1 = 10 (all in binary).
-When you add three one- bit numbers the result will still be two bits, e.g. 1 + 1 + 1 = 11.
-This simple operation can be viewed as adding two bits with carry in from the lower significant operation, resulting into sum and carry out- the left bit is carry out and the right bit is sum.
-Figure below shows a 4- bit adder.
-Since the carry is rippled from least significant bit position (cin) to the most significant position (cout), such adder is called ripple carry adder.
+When you add three one-bit numbers, the result will still be two bits, e.g. 1 + 1 + 1 = 11.
+This
+simple operation can be viewed as adding two bits with carry-in from the lower significant operation, resulting in sum, and the left bit is carried out, and the right bit is sum.
+The figure below shows a 4- bit adder.
+Since the carry is rippled from the least significant bit position (cin) to the most significant position (cout), such an adder is called a ripple carry adder.

 <div align=center><img src="imgs/v3/15.png" alt="drawing" width="700"/></div>

 ### Part 2-3-1

 Create and add the Verilog module named fulladder_dataflow with three inputs (a, b, cin) and two outputs (s and cout) using dataflow modeling.
-All inputs and outputs should be one-bit wide.
+All inputs and outputs should be one bit wide.

 **lab2_3_1.v**
 ```verilog